MJLee25/LEZ-spatial-did-korea/README.md

 ## License

-This repository is released under the MIT License unless otherwise noted.
+The MIT License applies to repository code only.
+It does not grant rights to third-party source data.

 ## Contact

-For questions regarding the replication materials, please open a GitHub Issue or contact the corresponding author.
+Please open a GitHub issue or contact the corresponding author for questions about the scripts or required input schema.